-You might be wondering what you can bring into sober living.
-We here at CASA Recovery want you to feel as informed and prepared as possible and have put together this list of items with your safety, privacy, and well-being in mind.
+You might be wondering what you can bring into treatment.
+We want you to feel as informed and prepared as possible and have put together this list of items with your safety, privacy, and well-being in mind.
 If you aren’t sure if you can bring in a certain item, you may call us to ask.
 All belongings will be searched upon admission.

 Pack Clothing for the Proper Season

 Pack enough season-appropriate clothes for at least 2 weeks.
 Please do not overpack – the limit is 2 large suitcases.
 It’s a good idea to bring both indoor and outdoor clothing (as you will sometimes take part in outdoor activities).
-You should also bring a set of job search clothes and a bathing suit.
-Sober living facilities provide laundry facilities, so you can wash your clothes if you run out.
+All facilities provide laundry capabilities, so you can wash your clothing as often as you wish.

 • Socks (several pairs)